 - No internal USB charging or included battery

 Nitecore are consistent at producing quality flashlights, and the P26 is no exception.
 There are advantages and disadvantages of having variable output that the user needs to be aware of.
-However, the combination of a both a rotary dial for brightness selection, single frequency strobe, momentary tail switch, and excellent heat handling makes this light a great choice for light painters.
+This light has a great combination of a rotary dial for brightness selection, single frequency strobe, momentary tail switch, and excellent heat handling.
 You will need to supply your own 18650 battery and charger though.
-This flashlight will definitely be staying in my bag of light painting tools, though I may diffuse the beam slightly first.
-You may also want to consider the slightly slimmer, but more “floody” Nitecore MT22C.
+Unfortunately the default beam profile of this light is sub-optimal for many light painting tools.
+You may also want to consider the slightly slimmer, but more “floody” Nitecore MT22C instead.